dragonchaser/ipv6watch/README.md

 ==========
 Clone the project
 -----------------
-Clone the project to a directory of your choice, which can be accessed by your webserver (nginx, apache etc.)
+Clone the project to a directory of your choice, which can be accessed by your webserver (nginx, apache or )
 ```
 git clone https://github.com/ipv6Watch/ipv6watch.git
 ```